jkerai1/WindowsHardeningScripts/README.md

 Write-Host is not applicable in intune scenario

-See article on enablign LSA protection: https://itm4n.github.io/lsass-runasppl/
+See article on enabling LSA protection: https://itm4n.github.io/lsass-runasppl/